HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 #### The Injection Point in fonts.dtd

-When analysing `fonts.dtd`, we are looking for the **first relevant use site** of `%expr;` after its declaration — the first `<!ELEMENT>` or `<!ATTLIST>` body where `%expr;` is referenced, because that is where the parser will expand our override.
+When analysing `fonts.dtd`, we are looking for the **first relevant use site** of `%expr;` after its declaration — the first markup declaration body where `%expr;` is referenced, because that is where the parser will expand our override.
 Scanning the DTD in order, the first relevant use site is:

 ```
 <!ELEMENT test (%expr;)*>
 ```

-This is the declaration our override breaks open. `matrix` also references `%expr;` but appears later in the file — by the time the parser reaches it, the exfiltration logic has already executed.
+This is the declaration our override breaks open.
+The following section traces exactly how the parser assembles the payload from that point.

 #### How the Parser Assembles the Payload